emmairwin/augur-utilities/augur_multi_host/README.md

+# Operating Your Multi-Container Setup Once Deployed:
+**NOTE**: For information about interacting with the containers once they are started, including Augur and the databases, see [RUNNING.md](./RUNNING.md)

 # Multi-Instance Augur Deployment (8 instances)

 This setup runs 8 fully isolated Augur instances using Podman and Nginx with automatic Let's Encrypt certificates.